BasicRespirator/basic/README.md

 This respirator is not certified and is only offered as a potential solution when better alternatives are not available.
 It is not NIOSH certified or FDA approved.
 Please use your best judgement and discretion before wearing this mask and observe the guidelines recommended by the CDC and public health departments.
 We do not claim that this mask is guaranteed to keep you protected from COVID-19.

-This device is currently in the testing phase at hospitals.
-Basic tests have been conducted on the current 65mm filter design and results from fit testing will be published soon.
-If you are a hospital or clinician interested in reviewing this design, please email basicrespirator@gmail.com for an evaluation kit.
+If you are a hospital or clinician interested in reviewing and/or testing this design, please email basicrespirator@gmail.com for an evaluation kit.

 LICENSE